 Designed from the exact organic bamboo fibers like the Shark Rush Pro runciman helmet, the inner is completely removable for cleaning.
 This versatile Hybrid Motorcycle Helmet can also be setup to easily install the shark-tooth user friendly for Bluetooth capacities.

-Nobody can deny the bold look of the Shark Raw helmet.
+Nobody can deny the bold look of the Shark Raw Motorcycle Helmet.
 As with whatever extreme, you will likely either fall in love with it, either or loath it.

 In regards to acute riding, this is likely the best looking helmet in life.
 But a helmet demands more than visual appearance.
 In spite of the lax cheek pads, which can be complained about the helmet provides a comfortable fit.
 The snug fit between the attention port and goggles create this helmet a lot simpler than you'd presume.
 Nevertheless, the Raw sports afew ill-designed capabilities that leave it a bit impractical when it comes to actual use.